ExpandWhat does the name “NoVo” mean?

 ExpandWho are Jennifer and Peter Buffett?

-Jennifer and Peter are the Co-Chairs of the foundation; Jennifer also serves as President.
+Jennifer and Peter are the Co-Presidents of the foundation.
+They also co-chairs the Board of Directors.
 Peter Buffett is the youngest son of investor Warren Buffett.
 Biographical information for Jennifer and Peter is available on our People page.

 ExpandHow long has NoVo Foundation been in operation?